The Pharmacist salary in US is $128,710 yearly.

 |9||Swedish Medical Center||$134,284||$64.56|

-More Benefits for Pharmacists in the United States
+More Benefits for Pharmacists in US

 As a result of the high demand for pharmacists in the U.S., most employers are devising ways to make themselves distinct from one another.